dolthub/docs/content/integrations/sql-editors.md

 | [Dbeaver](https://dbeaver.io/) | ✓ |  |
 | [Datagrip](https://www.jetbrains.com/datagrip/) | X | Need to implement a couple functions |

-If there are other editorsd that you want us to be compatible with please do not hesitate to reach out!
+If there are other editors that you want us to be compatible with please do not hesitate to reach out!